 Only Tanya is left – Tanya Savicheva

-This girl, who did not live up to 15 years, is always remembered in connection with Leningrad Blockade during World War II.
+This girl, who did not live up to 15 years, is always remembered in connection with the Siege of Leningrad during World War II.
 The siege of Leningrad lasted 871 days.
 Almost 900 days of pain and suffering, courage and dedication.
 She is a symbol of the sufferings of all its inhabitants.
-Her story is the story of thousands of children of the besieged city, her family tragedy is the tragedy of thousands of families.
+Her story is the story of thousands of children of the besieged city.
+And her family tragedy is the tragedy of thousands of families.

 Her diary, consisting of only nine notes, shows the horror and hopelessness that covered her soul, when her family members died one after another.

-Tanya Savicheva was born on January 23 (according to other sources – January 25) in 1930 in Pskov region into the family of baker and seamstress.
+Tanya Savicheva was born on January 23 (according to other sources on January 25) in 1930 in Pskov region into the family of a baker and a seamstress.
 She grew up in Leningrad.
 Tanya was the fifth and the youngest child in the family – she had two sisters and two brothers.

-Tanya was given a notebook by her older sister Nina, missing in action during the shelling.
+Tanya was given a notebook by her elder sister Nina, missing in action during the shelling.
 She was believed to be dead.

 Then Tanya began to make her terrible notes:

 “Zhenya died on December 28 at 12.30 pm.
 1941”

 “My grandmother died on January 25 at 3 pm.
 1942”

 “Leka died on March 17 at 5:00 am.
 1942”